MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-python.md

 ms.localizationpriority: medium
 ---

-# Connecting Insights to Grafana
+# Connecting Insights to Python

 [comment]: < Replace links with relative links once placement of article is determined. >
 This guide helps you get started using Insights along with Grafana To learn more about other tools you can connect Insights with, go [here](insights-connectivity.md).